Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose StuckSolver, an LLM-based recovery framework designed to enhance AV autonomy by enabling self-recovery from immobilized situations.
-Unlike traditional recovery methods that rely on remote intervention or manual takeover, StuckSolver leverages LLMs's advantages to detect and resolve immobilization scenarios or interpret passenger guidance when autonomous recovery is insufficient.
-Designed as a seamlessly integrable add-on module, StuckSolver requires minimal modifications to existing AV systems.
-We evaluate StuckSolver on the Bench2Drive benchmark as well as in the scenarios of the Bench2Drive dataset.
-Results on the benchmark show that, without any passenger guidance, StuckSolver achieves performance close to the SOTA.
-When passenger guidance is incorporated in certain scenarios, StuckSolver’s performance is further enhanced.
-Additionally, in the scenarios of the Bench2Drive dataset, StuckSolver can accurately determine whether the AV is truly stuck.
-When a stuck situation occurs, it is capable of taking reasonable actions to help the AV escape, thereby improving the reliability, and operational efficiency of AVs.
+In this paper, we present StuckSolver, an LLM-based recovery framework designed to enhance AV autonomy by enabling self-recovery from immobilized situations.
+Unlike traditional recovery methods that depend on remote intervention or manual takeover, StuckSolver leverages the reasoning capability of LLMs to detect and resolve immobilization scenarios and interpret passenger guidance when autonomous recovery alone is insufficient.
+Designed as a seamlessly integrable add-on module, StuckSolver connects to existing AV systems through structured APIs, reading and writing data without modifying any internal modules or control logic.
+We evaluate its effectiveness on the Bench2Drive benchmark by integrating it with the rule-based Behavior Agent in CARLA.
+Results show that, even without passenger guidance, StuckSolver achieves DS and SR performance close to state-of-the-art end-to-end models, and that its performance further improves when passenger guidance is incorporated in specific scenarios.

-Looking ahead, future work will focus on improving the inference efficiency of StuckSolver.
-At present, its average inference time is 2.8 seconds per query, which prevents it from handling certain time-sensitive scenarios.
-To address this, we plan to distill a lightweight yet capable LLM that offers significantly faster inference speed.
-In addition, our current approach is designed for rule-based or modular AV systems and is not directly applicable to end-to-end AV frameworks.
-In the future, we intend to explore integration strategies that enable StuckSolver to complement and enhance end-to-end autonomous driving systems.
+Looking ahead, future work will focus on enhancing the inference efficiency of StuckSolver.
+Currently, its average inference time is about 2.8 seconds per query, which limits its ability to respond to time-sensitive scenarios.
+To address this, we plan to develop a distilled version of the underlying LLM that retains strong reasoning capability while significantly reducing latency.
+Another important direction is real-world testing and deployment under edge computing environments to evaluate StuckSolver’s robustness, responsiveness, and scalability in practical AV operations.
+In addition, we plan to further explore adaptive interaction strategies that enable StuckSolver to better interpret and learn from human guidance over time, improving its contextual understanding and decision-making in complex driving environments.